mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 The dataset consists of more than 2 millions records of exceptions since 2012, and we will split the original data based on years.
 This way, not only will we have a smaller dataset to generate some insight from, but we will also be able to tell the difference caused by time (facility opening, system development, increases in staff size, etc).

-We will start from more general questions and then answer more specific questions as we obtain a better understanding of the data and process and mature our models.
+We will start with slightly general questions and then move on to answer more specific questions as we obtain a better understanding of the data and process and mature our models.
 For example:

 Step 1: How many exceptions will happen each week for the next four weeks?